Employment Opportunities & Rules

 For a list of employment agencies in Cayman, see our Recruitment and Employment Agencies section.

 If you are applying for a job in Cayman from overseas, visit our Immigration page for comprehensive information about requirements for foreign workers.

-Cayman’s Immigration authorities dictate that individuals cannot be present in the Islands while a Full Work Permit (FWP) or a Temporary Work Permit (TWP) application is in process.
-While this is generally the case, it does not apply if you are already legally resident, including (for example), working legally on a Temporary Work Permit (TWP) and the Full version is submitted to Immigration before your Temporary Permit expires.
+The Immigration authorities generally dictate that individuals should not be present in the Cayman Islands while a Work Permit application is in process, however, this does not apply if you are already legally resident, including (for example), working legally on a Temporary Work Permit (TWP) and the Full version is submitted to Immigration before your Temporary Permit expires.

 In 2004, the Cayman Islands introduced an immigration “term limits” policy, a necessary consequence of near exponential growth of the population over the previous four decades.